hashicorp/nomad/website/source/guides/spark/spark.html.md

 ## Next Steps

-The links in the sidebar contain detailed information about specific aspects of the integration, starting with the [prerequisites](/guides/spark/pre.html).
+The links in the sidebar contain detailed information about specific aspects of the integration, beginning with [Getting Started](/guides/spark/pre.html).